 | Map Coordinates: 47°34′15″N 26°10′54″E | Altitude: 303 m / 994 ft1 |

-- The rule of The Golden Horde would last ~100 years in this region.
+The rule of The Golden Horde would last ~100 years in this region until it’s border was pushed further east after a battle against Hungarian forces in 1343.

 Village of Litincuți, Moldavia